MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/assign-pipeline.md

 There's no way to manually pair items except by following the pairing rules described in the [previous section](#pairing-rules).
 Adding a new item to a workspace that's part of a pipeline, doesn't automatically pair it to an identical item in an adjacent stage.
 Thus, you can have identical items with the same name in adjacent workspaces that aren't paired.

-Here's an example of items that were added to the *Test* pipeline after it was assigned and therefore not paired with the identical item in the *Dev* pipeline:
+Here's an example of items that were added to the directly to the *Test* workspace after it was assigned and therefore not paired with the identical item in the *Dev* pipeline:

 :::image type="content" source="./media/assign-pipeline/non-paired-items.png" alt-text="Screenshot showing adjacent stages with nonpaired items with identical names and types listed on the different lines.":::